nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to mark a task as done
-2. TAB3 marks the task as done
+2. System marks the task as done

    Use case ends.

 **Extensions**

 * 1a.
 Task is not found.
     * 1a1.
-TAB3 shows an error message.
+System shows an error message.

       Use case ends.